 How do I know what islands to visit in Thailand?
 Will “Monsoon Season” ruin the weather?
-Should I stay in one place and take day-trips?
+Should I stay in one place and take day trips?

 Are ferries expensive?
 Are ferries frequent?
 What does it cost to go island-hopping in Thailand?

 Island hopping in Thailand actually turned out to be very straightforward and stress-free.
-And I learned the answers to all these questions during my trip.

 So to help ease the pre-trip anxiety for my fellow travelers, I’ll share some of my experiences from island-hopping in Thailand.